corda/token-sdk/README.md

 *Fungible and non-fungible*

 Furthermore, tokens come in fungible and non-fungible varieties.
-Fungible tokens are represented by the FungibleToken class and can be split and merged.
+Fungible tokens are represented by the `FungibleToken` class and can be split and merged.
 They are for representing things such as money, stocks and bonds.
-Non-fungible tokens are represented by the NonFunguibleTokens state and cannot be split and merged.
+Non-fungible tokens are represented by the `NonFungibleToken`s state and cannot be split and merged.
 They are for representing unique things like title deeds and loans.